-On the 1st of January 2021 one of the largest legal reforms ever will enter into force: the environmental law (‘omgevingswet’), which determines the development and management of the physical environment we live in.
+In 2021, one of the largest legal reforms ever will enter into force: the Environmental Law (‘omgevingswet’), which determines the development and management of the physical environment we live in.
 Dozens of laws and hundreds of rules about water, soil, construction, nature, cultural heritage, infrastructure, etc. have been bundled.
 In what we do with the scarce space in the Netherlands we will have to take all these aspects into account at the same time from now on.

-Perspectivity-partner Jelle Troelstra has contributed to the creation of the law from 2011 to 2016 and has since then been continuously involved in raising awareness about the law in the country.
+Perspectivity-partner Jelle Troelstra has contributed to the creation of the law from 2011 to 2016.
+Since then, he has stayed involved in raising awareness about the law in the country.

 Perspectivity partner Han Rakels was asked by the Dutch Ministry of Internal Affairs, who coordinates the law, to provide advice about the design of transformation task to bring about behavioural change in the ministry.
 And the appointment of a new state-wise change manager led to Han Rakels and Jelle Troelstra conducting monthly advisory sessions and providing support since May 2019.